Useful resources to raise awareness of the risks and consequences of bridge strikes

 Good practice guides have been developed in conjunction with our freight and passenger transport industry partners.

-These are designed to raise the awareness of professional drivers and managers of freight and passenger transport companies to the risks and consequences of bridge strikes, and to give guidance to them on how they can be prevented:
+These are designed to raise the awareness of professional drivers and managers of transport companies to the risks and consequences of bridge strikes.
+They also give guidance to them on how they can be prevented:

 The four guides, available from the Department for Transport website, are as follows: